-- Span Opening features should only be encoded if the span is entirely or partly over navigable water at the maximum display scale for the ENC data. - Encoded Span Opening features must be of the same geometric primitive (curve or surface) as the Bridge feature to which it is bound, and share the geometry of the portion of the Bridge to which the Span Opening applies.
-Where the maximum display scale of the ENC data is such that individual spans cannot be indicated, the entire bridge should be covered by a single Span Opening feature, having attributes populated according to the opening span. - The complex attributes vertical clearance closed and vertical clearance open must be encoded for both the opening (vertical open) and closed (vertical closed) clearance values.
-Where the open vertical clearance is unlimited, vertical clearance open must be populated with an empty (null) value.
+- Span Opening features should only be encoded if the span is entirely or partly over navigable water at the maximum display scale for the ENC data. - Where the maximum display scale of the ENC data is such that individual spans over navigable water cannot be indicated, the entire bridge should be covered by a single Span Opening feature, having attributes populated according to the opening span. - The complex attributes vertical clearance closed and vertical clearance open must be encoded for both the opening (vertical open) and closed (vertical closed) clearance values.
+Where the open vertical clearance is unlimited, vertical clearance open must be populated with an empty (null) value. - Where it is required to encode time schedule information relating to the opening and closing times for the span, including any scheduled closure times or amended schedules for festivals or national holidays, this should be done using an associated instance of the information classes Service Hours (see clause X.X) and/or Non-Standard Working Day (see clause X.X).